 - Plan in place to meet needs after discharge.

-Decreased Cardiac Output
+Risk for Decreased Cardiac Output

 Risk factors may include